scottyhq/cb-resources/docs/technical-resources/patterns/meta.md

+---
+title: Meta
+parent: Design Patterns
+icon: pattern-security.png
+grand_parent: Technical Resources
+---

-# Thesis
+# Meta

-We use this space to list a number of meta-practices / meta-design / meta-X with (a) brief remarks on utility and (b) references we have found useful.
+We have inclueded this space to list common meta-practices / meta-design with (a) brief remarks on utility and (b) references we have found useful.
-Some content is really relevant to data science collaboration: Good ideas irrespective of cloud use.
+Some of this content has direct relevance to data science collaboration: Good ideas irrespective of cloud use.

 ## The shell